1. Tower of London

 - its formal gardens (in particular the rose gardens), the Serpentine lake (where you can take a dip in summer or hire a pedalo),

 - Speaker’s corner (where you might catch some spirited political or religious debate), and

 St James' Park is much smaller, enclosed on three sides by Horseguard's Parade, The Mall and Buckingham Palace.

-Visitors should try to catch the feeding of its four pelicans, each day between 2.30-3.30pm, and the changing of the guard outside Buckingham Palace at 11.30 every day between May and July and on alternate days for the rest of the year.
+Visitors should try to catch the feeding of the park's pelicans, each day between 2.30-3pm, and the changing of the guard outside Buckingham Palace at 11.30 every day between May and July and on alternate days for the rest of the year.

 Where?
 For Hyde Park, the closest tube stations are Marble Arch and Hyde Park Corner; for St James' Park, use Westminster or St James Park.